 How can this service help?

-Our support group offers survivors the opportunity to listen to each other and support each other, in a safe and confidential environment.
+Our support group offers female survivors the opportunity to listen to and support each other, in a safe and confidential environment.
 This group allows you to work towards your recovery, drawing on support from other survivors coming to terms with similar issues.

 Self-confidence and esteem programme

-The self-confidence and esteem programme aims to provide a safe space to look at some of the common issues that survivors experience and their feelings around them.
+The self-confidence and esteem programme aims to provide a safe space to look at some of the common issues that female survivors experience and their feelings around them.
 Topics covered include relationships, self-esteem, guilt and blame.
 The discussion is led in part by the group, and is facilitated by a qualified counsellor and a volunteer.

 This programme is run in blocks of 12 weekly sessions.
 Each session is two hours long, with a choice of either daytime or evening sessions.
 The daytime programme is held one day a week in Guildford and the evening programme one evening a week in Woking.
 The maximum number for each programme is eight people.